-- revenue recognition;
+- · revenue recognition;

-- accounting for income taxes;
+- · accounting for income taxes;

-- inventory;
+- · inventory;

-- valuation of identifiable intangible assets and in-process research and development in business combinations; and
+- $\cdot$ valuation of identifiable intangible assets and in-process research and development in business combinations; and

-valuation of long-lived and intangible assets and goodwill.
+- · valuation of long-lived and intangible assets and goodwill.

 Revenue recognition.
 The Company recognizes revenue of products when persuasive evidence of a sales arrangement exists, the price to the buyer is fixed or determinable, delivery has occurred, and collectibility of the sales price is reasonably assured.
 Sales of some of our products include provisions to provide additional services such as installation and training.
 The Company evaluates all sales with multiple deliverables, including our collaboration agreements, to determine if more than one unit of accounting exists, in accordance with EITF Issue No. 00-21, Revenue Arrangements with Multiple Deliverables.
 When the Company determines that there is more than one unit of accounting, and there is objective and reliable evidence of fair value for all units of accounting in an arrangement, the arrangement consideration is allocated to the separate units of accounting based on their relative fair values.
 In situations where there is objective and reliable evidence of the fair value(s) of the undelivered item(s) in an arrangement but no such evidence for the delivered item(s) the Company applies the residual method to allocate fair value.
 Under the residual method, the amount of consideration allocated to the delivered item(s) equals the total arrangement consideration less the aggregate fair value of the undelivered item(s).
 Revenue for each unit of accounting is recorded once all applicable revenue recognition criteria have been met.
 Service agreements on our equipment are typically sold separately from the sale of the equipment.
-Revenues on these service agreements are recognized ratably over the life of the agreement, typically one year, in accordance with FASB Technical Bulletin FTB 90-1, Accounting for Separately Priced Extended
+Revenues on these service agreements are recognized ratably over the life of the agreement, typically one year, in accordance with FASB Technical Bulletin FTB 90-1, Accounting for Separately Priced Extended Warranty and Product Maintenance Contracts.

-Warranty and Product Maintenance Contracts.
 The Company accounts for shipping and handling fees and costs in accordance with EITF Issue No. 00-10, Accounting for Shipping and Handling Fees and Costs, which requires all amounts charged to customers for shipping and handling to be classified as revenues.
 The Company's costs incurred related to shipping and handling are classified as cost of product revenues.
 Warranties and product returns are estimated and accrued for at the time sales are recorded.
 The Company has no obligations to customers after the date products are shipped or installed, if applicable, other than pursuant to warranty obligations and service or maintenance contracts.
 The Company provides for the estimated amount of future returns upon shipment of products or installation, if applicable, based on historical experience.
 While product returns and warranty costs have historically not been significant, they have been within our expectations and the provisions established, however, there is no assurance that we will continue to experience the same return rates and warranty repair costs that we have in the past.
 Any significant increase in product return rates or a significant increase in the cost to repair our products could have a material adverse impact on our operating results for the period or periods in which such returns or increased costs materialize.

 The Company makes estimates evaluating its allowance for doubtful accounts.
-On an ongoing basis, the Company monitors collections and payments from its customers and maintains a provision for estimated credit losses based upon our historical experience and any specific customer collection issues that we have identified.
-While such credit losses have historically not been significant, they have been within our expectations and the provisions established, however, there is no assurance that we will continue to experience the same credit loss rates that we have in the past.
-A significant change in the liquidity or financial position of our customers could have a material adverse impact on the collectibility of our accounts receivable and our future operating results.
+On an ongoing basis, the Company monitors collections and payments from its customers and maintains a provision for estimated credit losses based upon our historical experience and any specific customer collection issues that financial position of our customers could have a material adverse impact on the collectibility of our accounts receivable and our future operating results.